luisgarrote/EOG_RL_KartGame/README.md

 ## Source code

-Functions necessary to train a CNN using our dataset and to the CNN model when evaluating some type of EOG input are in folder [**scripts**](/scripts).
+Functions necessary to train a CNN using our dataset and to load the CNN model when evaluating some type of EOG input are in folder [**scripts**](/scripts).

 Function cnnTrain_regulateBalance.py fetches RGB images from a set folder and trains a CNN model, which is stored in another folder.